 Respect your child’s fear

-It can be tempting to try to dismiss or minimize your child’s fear in an attempt to get him into the water more quickly.
-This strategy will likely backfire, and you’ll end up making him even more resistant to the idea of swimming.
+It can be tempting to dismiss or minimize your child’s fear to get him into the water more quickly.
+This strategy will likely backfire, and you’ll make him even more resistant to the idea of swimming.
 Your child’s fear is real.
-By acknowledging the fear and asking him to tell you more about it, you’ll get to the root of your child’s fear more quickly.
+By acknowledging the fear and asking him to tell you more about it, you’ll quickly get to the root of your child’s anxiety.

 Identify the specific source of the fear